-RGI members originate from a variety of European countries, consisting of TSOs from Belgium (Elia), Croatia (HOPS), France (RTE), Germany (50Hertz, Amprion and TenneT), Ireland (EirGrid), Italy (Terna), the Netherlands (TenneT), Spain (Red Eléctrica de España), Switzerland (Swissgrid) and Norway (Statnett); and NGOs such as WWF International, BirdLife Europe, Germanwatch, Fundación Renovables, Legambiente, the Royal Society for the Protection of Birds (RSPB), Climate Action Network (CAN) Europe, Natuur&Milieu and Transport & Environment (T&E).
+RGI Members originate from a variety of European countries, consisting of TSOs from Belgium (Elia), Croatia (HOPS), France (RTE), Germany (50Hertz, Amprion and TenneT), Ireland (EirGrid), Italy (Terna), the Netherlands (TenneT), Spain (Red Eléctrica de España), Switzerland (Swissgrid) and Norway (Statnett); and NGOs such as WWF International, BirdLife Europe, Germanwatch, Fundación Renovables, Legambiente, the Royal Society for the Protection of Birds (RSPB), Climate Action Network (CAN) Europe, Natuur&Milieu and Transport & Environment (T&E).
 RGI was launched in July 2009.

 Find out more about RGI's strategic objectives and organisational enablers in our Strategic Plan, which can be downloaded on the bottom of this page.

 The question is no longer whether such an expansion of renewable energy is technically feasible, but rather what are the necessary steps to implement it without endangering the current level of system reliability.
 One of the key elements is an adequate upgrade and expansion of the electric grid.
 New strategic interconnections are required to transmit renewable electricity from remote generation sites to consumption centres and storage sites.
-Grid extension is an essential precondition for substantive renewable energy integration from both decentralised and utility scale installations.
+Grid development is an essential precondition for substantive renewable energy integration from both decentralised and utility scale installations.